Transmission of material in this release is embargoed until

 fares both declined over the past 12 months.

 Not seasonally adjusted CPI measures

-The Consumer Price Index for All Urban Consumers (CPI-U) increased 1.1 percent over
+The Consumer Price Index for All Urban Consumers (CPI-U) increased 2.7 percent

-index increased 0.1 percent prior to seasonal adjustment.
+month, the index rose 0.3 percent prior to seasonal adjustment.

 The Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W)